senjapuri/Assignment_LookAndFeel/README.md

 - **Articles:** Clicking this link directs users to the full articles page, providing detailed information on blood donation.
 - **New to Blood Donation?:** This section offers facts about blood donation myths and provides a guide for download.
 - **Testimonials:** User testimonials highlighting positive experiences with blood donation.
-- **Footer:** Contains links to other pages and additional information.

 *Image Description: The home page image showcases the main navigation bar, the introductory text, the articles link, and a download guide button.*
 ![Home Page](images_readme/home_page1.png)